Vpet95/git-sc/README.md

 ```

 NOTE: in addition to skipping Shortcut-related checks, the `--force` option will also ignore uncommitted changes and reset them, and perform the unsafe `-D` delete.
 Only use this option if you know what you're doing.

+Duplicate branch name checking and prompting will not be skipped.

 #### Delete remote branches